nusco/narjillos/backlog.md

 - Adult body size is genetically determined

----

-Project Goals:

- Complex Interactions
- Self-Regulating Ecosystem
- Ecological Niches
- Disruptive Selection?
- Sexual Reproduction
- Assortative Mating
- Sympatric Speciation
- Asymmetrical Arms Races
- Broad Usability
- The "Wow" factor?

-Some crazy ideas which I might never get around to:
+##Crazy Ideas

- Multiple environments in multiple processes (with migration)
+- Multiple environments in multiple processes (with migration)
- Creatures have neural networks for brains
+- Creatures have neural networks for brains
- Demiurge (an entity that dynamically tweaks the environment to maximize evolutionary speed)
+- Demiurge (an entity that dynamically tweaks the environment to maximize evolutionary speed)